KevalPatel6/Book-Search-Engine/README.md

 5. View your saved books on the "Saved Books" page.
 6. To remove a book from your saved list, click "Delete This Book."

+## Credits

+I would like give credit to chat.openai.com for helping me with a lot of error handling and syntax errors in my code.
+I would like to give credit to AskBCS for issues with the saveBook not working and the savedBooks page not loading.
 ## License

 MIT License